Gain the pre-eminent qualification for notaries in Australia and New Zealand with Victoria University's Professional Course in Notarial Practice.

 Module 3 - Introduction to Comparative Law and Private International LawThis module is aimed at providing students with an introduction to the civil law and common law legal traditions and to the resolution of conflicts of laws between those traditions.
 This module is commenced during the workshop and is concluded by self-paced research.

 On completion of the module, students should be able to demonstrate their understanding of the laws of a number of the major foreign jurisdictions and their ability to negotiate those laws in practice.
-It is expected that including the preparation of an assessment task, the module will be completed in eight weeks from the time the assessment tasks are sent to students.
+It is expected that including the preparation of an assessment task, the module will be completed in twelve weeks from the time the assessment tasks are sent to students.

 The Professional Course in Notarial Practice provides an in-depth, theoretical and practical knowledge of the work of public notaries in Australia.
 The course is approved by the Victorian Legal Admission Board as one which satisfies the education requirement of the Public Notaries Act 2001 (Vic).